up-rev/sw-design-template/pages/examples.rst

 UML
 ---

-UML can be done inline, or with an external `.puml` file
+UML can be done inline, or with an external `.puml` file.
+Plantuml is very useful for a lot of different diagram types such as sequence, timing, class, use case, state machines, network and many others.
+For more information and examples see their website `Plantuml.com <https://plantuml.com/sequence-diagram>`_

 .. uml::